 Saw Palmetto berry extract comes from a plant native to the United States.
 For years it has been claimed that Saw Palmetto reduces DHT levels resulting in less enlarged prostates and more scalp hair (just like the drug Finasteride, but a lot weaker).
 Although the proof of effectiveness on hair growth is far from certain, there is enough anecdotal evidence and research work to warrant including this plant in this post about natural cures.
-Some of the best selling hair loss shampoos on Amazon include Saw Palmetto as a key ingredient.
+Some of the best dermatologist recommended hair loss shampoos include Saw Palmetto as a key ingredient.

 Oleuropein (Olive Drupe)